All degree/certificate-seeking students must have placements in reading, English, and math.

 If you scored a 20 or higher on the ACT English Section, 480 on the NEW SAT Evidence-Based Reading and Writing, or 470 on the OLD SAT English test and your score is less than 3 years old, you do not need to take the English placement test.

-Accuplacer Sample Test Questions Please scroll to page 2 of PDF CENGAGE Learning Practice Tests English Success Practice Tests
+Accuplacer Sample Test Questions (English) CENGAGE Learning Practice Tests English Success Practice Tests

 Placement Results expire in 3 years.